Sv443-Network/UserUtils/docs.md

 If `randomCase` is set to true (which it is by default), the generated ID will contain both upper and lower case letters.
 This randomization is also affected by the `enhancedEntropy` setting, unless there are no alphabetic characters in the output in which case it will be skipped.

+Throws a RangeError if the length is less than 1 or the radix is less than 2 or greater than 36.

 ⚠️ This is not suitable for generating anything related to cryptography!
 Use [SubtleCrypto's `generateKey()`](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey) for that instead.

 <details><summary><b>Example - click to view</b></summary>